manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Compacting_a_table.md

 OPTIMIZE TABLE index_name [OPTION opt_name = opt_value [,...]]
 ```

-`OPTIMIZE` statement enqueues an RT table for optimization in a background thread.
+`OPTIMIZE` statement adds an RT table to the optimization queue, which will be processed in a background thread.

 <!-- intro -->
 ##### SQL: